Sample brief: fictional companies, real intelligence structure

 Recommended Actions

-Generated by KeystoneIQ · Sources refreshed weekly · Confidence scoring based on source recency, corroboration, and signal strength
+Generated by KeystoneIQ · Sources refreshed weekly · Trust Score derived from source recency, corroboration, and multi-model verification · Every claim cited via ClaimChip

 Get a brief like this for your competitors.

-Add a competitor and get your first brief in minutes — executive summary, threat scoring, deal-ready intel, objection handlers, and actions.
+Add a competitor and get your first brief in minutes.
+Executive summary, threat scoring, deal-ready intel with objection handlers, and recommended actions.
 Updated weekly.
 Delivered to Slack, email, and CRM.